apawlik/2015-02-11-idcc15/index.md

 **15:30 - 16:30** Collaborative lesson development and improvement (in groups) part 2;  using [the wiki](https://github.com/apawlik/2015-02-11-idcc15/wiki)
 **16:30 - 17:00** Reporting back and conclusions

+For formatting the lessons material, this [Markdown Cheatsheet](https://help.github.com/articles/github-flavored-markdown/) should be useful.

 (a)This part of the workshop will be taught as a Data Carpentry module.
 It's a "taster session".